ZentaChain/CHAIN-Token-Trade/README.md

 $CHAIN-contract is only used to enable the claims of $CHAINs tokens.
 The claim function is only possible for people and companies who have invested in the early stages for the Zentanetwork.

-- Non transfer of $CHAINs token.
 - Non Tradeable Contract.
+- Non transferable $CHAINs token.
 - Claim function for $CHAINs token on main-net and test-networks.
 - Frozen $CHAINs token.